Enelg52/KittyStager/README.md

 </p>

-KittyStager is a stage 0 C2.
-It is made of an API, a client and a malware.
-The purpose of the API is to deliver some basic tasks and shellcode for the malware to inject in memory.
-The client also connects to the API and is used to interact with the malware by creating the tasks for the API.
-The purpose of KittyStager is to drop a simple stage 0 on the target and to get enough information to adapt the payload to the target.
-Because the stage 0 is ment to be as stealth as possible, I will not add some shell exec capabilities.
+KittyStager is a stage 0 C2 comprising an API, client, and malware.
+The API is responsible for delivering basic tasks and shellcode to be injected into memory by the malware.
+The client also connects to the API and allows for interaction with the malware by creating tasks.
+The goal of KittyStager is to deploy a simple stage 0 payload onto the target system and gather enough information to adapt the payload to the specific target.
+As the stage 0 payload is intended to be as stealthy as possible, it does not include any command execution capabilities.

-**This project is made for educational purpose only.
+> **This project is made for educational purpose only.
 I am not responsible for any damage caused by this project.**

 ## Features
 - A simple cli to interact with the implant
 - API :
     - [x] A web server to host your kittens
-    - [ ] User agent whitelist to prevent unwanted connections
     - [x] HTTPS
+    - [x] Yours files in /upload are available on /upload
 - Reconnaissance :
     - [x] Hostname, domain, pid, ip...
     - [x] AV or EDR solution with wmi